A Lesson from Passion Week

 About Me

-I have also spent ten years in the classroom, teaching elementary through college level pupils.
+I also have ten years in the classroom, teaching elementary through college level pupils.
 After completing my master’s degree, I taught history at the University of West Georgia and Floyd College(now called Highlands College).
 My focus was not on learning dates but understanding the factors leading to important events.
 Later, I taught all subjects for fifth and sixth grades at Plantation Christian Academy.
 After leaving that position, I began working as a private tutor.

 Follow The Learning Tutor on Facebook for current happenings.